zhuivv/MMO/README.md

 # M6
-algorithm for a muldimodal imaging data mediation problem
+codes and demo for a muldimodal imaging data mediation problem